-Summer Starts in September (SSiS)– Thoughtfully planned summer programs, with well-trained staff members, can offer young people an enriching summer experience, better preparing them to be successful in college, career, and life.
+Summer Starts in September (SSiS) – Thoughtfully planned summer programs, with well-trained staff members, can offer young people an enriching summer experience, better preparing them to be successful in college, career, and life.
 In this session we will explore the form and function of the SSiS guide.
 Participants will chart their own pathway through the guide with support from NSLA’s Field Consultant team.
+Order the Summer Starts in September Guide!

 Data-driven Planning– Program evaluation can supply a wealth of valuable data about the quality of a youth program.
 But assessment and evaluation just provide the data – a list of numbers and words.
 Participants in this session will learn to learn from their data and use it as a tool for quality improvement.
 This training prepares participants to develop effective program improvement plans and to take this planning process back to their program settings.